RCA 8-PT-7012 (8-PT-7030) Television (1956)

 As a result of the design, it's actually possible to operate the TV in its "unfolded" state.

 Caution!
-I must warn inexperienced restorers that operating a bare-chassis tube TV—especially this one—can be extraordinarily dangerous if you poke your fingers or a tool in the wrong place.
-Unless you are versed in electronics and understand the hazards, please don't work on any TV when it is exposed in this fashion.
+I must warn inexperienced restorers that operating a bare-chassis tube TV can be dangerous if you poke your fingers or a tool in the wrong place.
+Use caution and common sense at all times.

 In the previous view, the top of the TV is toward the left of the photo.
-Directly below the flyback cage are the horizontal damper and output tubes, whose heat certainly plays a large part in liquifying the flyback's wax over time.
+Directly below the flyback cage are the horizontal damper and output tubes, whose heat played a part in liquifying the flyback's wax over time.
 Both of those tube sockets were coated with a healthy amount of charred wax and crud.

-Later in the restoration, after I had replaced some electrolytic capacitors, I opened up the flyback cage and found wax completely filling the lower part of the cage, which contains the high-voltage rectifier socket.
+Later in the restoration, after I had replaced some electrolytic capacitors, I opened the flyback cage and found wax filling the lower part of the cage, which contains the high-voltage rectifier socket.

 As soon as I got the schematic, I checked the placement of all tubes, in case one had been mixed up in the past.
 More than once, I have been tripped up by a radio that simply had the wrong tube in a socket.